huzaifakhter/Ollama-Gradio/README.md

 ## Installation
 Make sure you have downloaded Ollama; if not, <a href="https://ollama.com/download" target="_blank">Visit Here</a>

-After the download is complete, download any model, run: `ollama run llama3.2:1b`
+After the download is complete, download any model example: llama3.2:1b, run: `ollama run llama3.2:1b`

 ## Python Libraries
 You have to install Gradio and Ollama from pip, run: